hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/26835366172/in/dateposted-public/" title="Hyperlite Mountain Gear Tent &amp; Ultamid Tarp"><img src="https://farm8.staticflickr.com/7432/26835366172_4b9630972f_b.jpg" width="1024" height="723" alt="Hyperlite Mountain Gear Tent &amp; Ultamid Tarp"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+The Hilleberg Akto is a 2-person and 4-season tent.

 **Length:** 271.8 cm
 **Width:** 210.8 cm
 **Height:** 162.6 cm
 **Weight:** 499 grams
 **Fabric:** Dyneema® (Cuben Fiber)

 If you are looking for a fast and light tent which also protects you from bugs then the Hyperlite Mountain Gear UltaMid 2 could be your choice.
-The UltaMid 2 is an ultralight tent which works well if you are planning to camp on unexposed environments.
+The UltaMid 2 is an ultralight tent which is supposed to work well in bad weather.
 I took the picture above of the UltaMid 2 tent on the <a href="http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/">packrafting round-up in Sweden</a>.
 There were actually 2 of those Ultra-Mids on this event.
 The only issue I have with the white cuben fiber fabric is that it might lose it's shiny white color after a while.
 That's why I ordered my Hyperlite Mountain Gear Porter 4400 backpack a few years ago in black.

 <a href="https://www.hyperlitemountaingear.com/ultamid-2.html"><button type="button" class="btn btn-danger">Read more about the Hyperlite Mountain Gear UltaMid</button></a>